btcsuite/btcwallet/README.md

 btcwallet, as well as between btcwallet and any number of frontends.

 This project is currently under active development is not production ready yet.
-Because of this, support for using the main Bitcoin is currently disabled, and testnet must be used instead.
+Because of this, support for using the main Bitcoin netowrk is currently disabled, and testnet must be used instead.

 ## Installation